India’s most intensive live online GRE course.

-2h Quant + 2h Verbal daily.
-Plus 10 Printed Books delivered to your home.
+4 hours of live daily classes — 2h Quant + 2h Verbal with expert faculty.
+10 Printed Books delivered free.

 Join from anywhere in India — Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Pune, Kolkata, Lucknow, Jaipur, Guwahati & more